How Long Will A Bad Starter Last

 7. Address any issues promptly:

-If you notice any unusual noises or difficulty starting your car, have it inspected by a mechanic right away.
+If you notice any unusual noises coming from the starter or experience difficulty starting your car, it’s essential to have it inspected by a qualified mechanic right away.

 What to do if you have a bad starter?